 Partnership and permission is required to use all Laundry Love collateral materials (logos, designs, images, languages) for any and all use including but not limited to print, apparel, digital, internet (including social media platforms such as Facebook, Instagram, Websites, Email, Blogs, Pinterest, Twitter, LinkedIn, etc.) Permission is also required to change, augment, redesign or share the Laundry Love icon/logo/graphic, and any element of Laundry Love promotional materials (name, people, prior names i.e. laundry love project, logo design etc…) with anyone anywhere.

 PR, news outlets, media and other communications via print, broadcast, video:

-If your Laundry Love effort is reported on via a news source, magazine, television, radio or website or any other media correspondence, the mention/direct media, writers, and/or people to the national office and the website at www.laundrylove.org.
+If your Laundry Love effort is reported on via a news source, magazine, television, radio or website or any other media correspondence, please mention/direct media, writers, and/or people to the national office and the website at www.laundrylove.org.
 Please be sure to tell them the story where Laundry Love originated.

 Register your Laundry Love location at www.laundrylove.org

 There are Laundry Love (LL) door hangers, fliers and posters in English and Spanish available for you to write in the location and time for your LL.
 You can place these in the laundromat, surrounding motels and shelters, businesses, churches, social agencies or hand them out directly to people in need.
 They are available by visiting www.laundrylove.org, under Facilitator Resources.

 You may also place a 4-inch by 4-inch Laundry Love laundromat sticker on the front door of the Laundromat, designating it as a Laundry Love laundromat.
 You can find these on the www.laundrylove.org website.
 We ask that you seek permission from the owner before placing a sticker at a laundromat.